123neptune/bahbdhhdsbjbdiubsibdiksbi/README.md

-go to longboi and him view raw
+go to longboi and hit view raw